orbitalquark/textadept/doc/manual/6_AdeptEditing.md

 The indent size is usually set by a [language-specific module](7_Modules.html#buffer_properties) or the [theme](8_Themes.html#buffer).
+You can set it manually using the `Buffer -> Indentation` menu.
 Textadept shows what it is using for indentation in the document statusbar.

 ![Document Statusbar](images/docstatusbar.png)